 As I mentioned in the intro, a dinner party wedding seemed like the right fit for a few reasons.
 First, we only had 35 guests and ourselves.
 A dance floor is wonderful, but with only 37 people total, it didn’t seem like the right vibe.

 Second, we’re big food people and that was one of the biggest priorities for the experience we wanted to create at our wedding.
 We love finding restaurants with incredible tasting menus when we travel, we love cooking, we love eating.
-We were all about the food.
+We are all about the food.
 So, a multi-course dinner party made sense for us!

 Lastly, part of why we had a small wedding was that we wanted to spend time with those closest to us.
 We wanted it to be an evening filled with lots of laughter and fun, and we didn’t want to feel rushed to just say our hello’s and move on to the next person.